 How do I find out about the classes and seminars you are offering at any given time?

 Most classes and seminars are privately arranged, so they can be scheduled according to your needs.
-Hendrik also runs cooking classes in other venues such as at Longo’s Loft Cooking School and PC Cooking School.
+Hendrik also runs cooking classes in other venues such as at Longo’s Loft Cooking School, Relish Cooking Studio and Nostalgia Latin Market.
 He keeps his own private emailing list and sends out regular notices year-round.
-His list is not for sale or rent and your personal information is considered confidential.
+His list is not for sale or rent and your personal information is kept confidential.
 Should you wish to be placed on his list, you need only send him an email.
 To be removed from the list, simply ask and it will be done promptly.
 If you are interested in both cooking and woodworking classes and seminars, there are separate emailing lists for each one.
 So be sure to ask to be placed on both if that is what you want.

 How do I sign up for a class or seminar?